Nutrigenomics starts with you and ends with food

 Science now shows that nutrition has a powerful influence on how much each of your genes affects your health.
 Much more powerful than we thought.

 What is Nutrigenomics?

-The science of how genes are powered is called nutrigenomics = nutrition + genomics.
-To be clear, other elements provide information to our genes, such as stress, exercise and environmental toxins.
-That being said, nothing is more influential than food which is the principle source of information genes work with.
+The science of how genes are powered by nutrition is called nutrigenomics = nutrition + genomics.
+While there are many elements that provide information to our genes, such as stress, exercise and environmental toxins, nothing is more influential than food and nutrients.
+Nutrition is the principal source of information genes work with.

-Nutrigenomics allows us to understand how the food we eat, specifically nutrients and non-nutrient components in food called bioactives, interact with our genes and influence how they work.
+Nutrigenomics allows us to understand how the food we eat, specifically nutrients (like vitamins, minerals, carbs, and fats, etc.) and other components in food called bioactives (they actively affect our biology), interact with our genes and influence what they do.
 Up until this point, we didn’t know how powerfully nutrition influences our genome.

 Can I start using nutrigenomics without a genomic test?

 In a word, YES!
 Here’s why.

 As you now know, nutrigenomics is the science of how food works with human genes.
 We share approximately 99% of the same genes with each other.
 After all, genes are what make us human.
 What differentiates us are those little variants called SNPs (Single Nucleotide Polymorphisms).